kevinlin/ai-sdlc-playbook/docs/prompt-library/documentation/prompt-assignement-review.md

-# Assignement Submission Review Prompt
+# Assignment Submission Review Prompt
 Review and evaluate client assignment submissions based on curated evaluation guiedline, and generate a rich HTML report

 ---
-Base on the assignment @Cinema.md, and the evaluation guide @evaluation-guide.md , evaluate [CadidateName] submission under the folder: [submissionFolder]
+Base on the [assignmentRequirement.md], and the evaluation guide @evaluation-guide.md , evaluate [cadidateName] submission under the folder: [submissionFolder]

 # Output Format & Structure
 - Output the report as an HTML document with table of content in `/evaluation` folder